zj11223344/Tactics-Remix/INSTALL.md

 Tactics Remake for Windows is distributed as a self-extracting archive and includes a WeiDU installer.
 To install, simply double-click the archive and follow the instructions on screen.

 Alternatively, the files can be extracted into your game directory using [7zip] or [WinRAR].
-When properly extracted, your game directory will contain **setup-tactics-remake.exe** and the folder **tactics-remake**.
-To install, double-click **setup-tactics-remake.exe** and follow the instructions on screen.
+When properly extracted, your game directory will contain **setup-tactics-remix.exe** and the folder **tactics-remix**.
+To install, double-click **setup-tactics-remix.exe** and follow the instructions on screen.

-You can run **setup-tactics-remake.exe** in your game folder to reinstall, uninstall or otherwise change components.
+You can run **setup-tactics-remix.exe** in your game folder to reinstall, uninstall or otherwise change components.

 ## macOS

 Tactics Remake for macOS is distributed as a compressed ZIP file and includes a WeiDU installer.

 First, extract the files from the ZIP file into your game directory.
-When properly extracted, your game directory will contain **setup-tactics-remake**, **setup-tactics-remake.command**, and the folder **tactics-remake**.
-To install, double-click **setup-tactics-remake.command** and follow the instructions on screen.
+When properly extracted, your game directory will contain **setup-tactics-remix**, **setup-tactics-remix.command**, and the folder **tactics-remix**.
+To install, double-click **setup-tactics-remix.command** and follow the instructions on screen.

-You can run **setup-tactics-remake.command** in your game folder to reinstall, uninstall or otherwise change components.
+You can run **setup-tactics-remix.command** in your game folder to reinstall, uninstall or otherwise change components.

 ## Linux